 You can read more about what’s wrong with wool to learn more about this horribly cruel industry.

 While lanolin is among the most common cosmetic ingredients, it’s easy to find lanolin-free personal care items and makeup.
 There’s nothing special about lanolin, as it offers no unique properties.
-It’s only widely used in cosmetics because, as an animal byproduct, it’s extremely cheap and most consumers are clueless about its origin.
+It’s only used in cosmetics because it’s cheaper than other fats and most consumers are clueless about its origin.